Cowhide Cleaning and Curling

 Include your cowhide rug, cowhide furniture or cushions in your normal cleaning routine, simply vacuum with the vacuum head brush in the down position (for hard floors) or give cow skin rugs and cushions a shake outside to remove dust and small dry particles of dirt.
 Rotate your cow skin rug or move to a different location from time to time so that the rug wears evenly.

-You can wipe the cowhide hair smoothly in the direction of the hair with a damp (but not wet) cloth with mild soap and water.
+You can wipe the cowhide hair smoothly in the direction of the hair with a damp (but not wet) cloth with mild soap (our special cowhide cleaning detergent is coming soon) and water.
 Do not soak the cowhide or get it too wet.
 DO NOT wash in a washing machine or dry clean.

-Brushing your cowhide rug with a hard plastic brush (like a scrubbing brush) helps to keep the hair soft and fluffy and helps to remove dust and dirt from under the hair.
+Brushing your cowhide rug with a hard plastic brush (like a scrubbing brush) helps to keep the hair soft and tangle free and helps to remove dust and dirt sitting under the hair.

 For common spills like red wine, coffee, tea, juice, food, soup, urine and vomit - soak up liquid spills with a paper towel or sponge immediately.
 Remove solid matter with the blunt edge of knife by scraping gently in the direction of the hair.
 Then wipe the cowhide hair with a damp (but not wet) sponge or cloth using mild non-alkaline soapy solution.
 You can wipe and rub the hair vigorously in any direction.
 Finally for animal accidents use a diluted 5% white vinegar and 95% water solution as the final rinse water, this balances the pH levels back to neutral and helps to eliminate unpleasant odours.